ihmeuw/vivarium/docs/source/tutorials/interactive_simulation.rst

     p = get_model_specification_path()
     sim = initialize_simulation_from_model_specification(p)

+The function `initialize_simulation_from_model_specification() <vivarium.interface.initialize_simulation_from_model_specificaiton>`
-The function ``initialize_simulation_from_model_specification()`` returns a simulation object that has not been setup yet so we can alter the configuration interactively, if we wish.
+returns a simulation object that has not been setup yet so we can alter the configuration interactively, if we wish.
 Let's alter the population size to be smaller so the simulation takes less time.

 .. note::
-    If we did not need to alter the configuration we could have used the function's counterpart from ``interactive`` that would implicitly call setup for us, ``setup_simulation_from_model_specification()``.
+    If we did not need to alter the configuration we could have used the function's counterpart from the interface module that would implicitly call setup for us, :func:`setup_simulation_from_model_specification() <vivarium.interface.setup_simulation_from_model_specification>`.

 .. code-block:: python